-*Both available as same-day procedures through Cerec technology!
+Both Inlays and Onlays are available as same-day procedures through our Cerec technology!

 There are many benefits that come with the installation of dental inlays.
 One of the most important benefits is the fact that customized, bonded inlays do not leave room for bacteria to enter the tooth area.
 Since dentists are able to closely adhere inlays to the tooth, the possibility of further decay is greatly diminished.

-In addition, inlays last up to thirty years, which is significantly longer than any other type of filling.
-Due to their longevity and durability, the placement of inlays often prevents the need for further dental work at a later time.
-Another important aspect of inlays is the fact that they can strengthen teeth up to seventy percent, which often prevents future tooth breakage or loss.
+Inlays last up to thirty years, which is significantly longer than any other type of filling.
+Due to their longevity, and durability, the placement of inlays often prevents the need for further dental work at a later time.
+Another important aspect of inlays is the fact that they can strengthen teeth up to seventy percent, which often prevents future tooth breakage, or loss.

-Made of a strong, natural-looking material, such as porcelain, onlays are larger restorations, extending over one or more sides of your tooth, and can be used similar to a crown or cap.
-A conservative tooth restoration that requires far less tooth removal than its metal counterpart, an onlay increases tooth strength and provides enduring protection for the tooth.
+Made of a strong, natural-looking material, such as porcelain, Onlays are larger restorations, extending over one, or more sides of your tooth.
+They can be used similar to a crown, or cap.
+An Onlay increases tooth strength and provides enduring protection for the tooth.

 Unlike metal fillings, an Onlay requires far less tooth removal, and can often be used to repair only the damaged portion of the tooth, leaving much more of the original tooth structure intact.

-Recovery from the preparation for the temporary onlays as well as the bonding of the final restoration are similar to that of having a cavity filled.
-The patient may experience some discomfort or tenderness in the area.
+Recovery from the preparation for the temporary Onlays, and the bonding of the final restoration are similar to that of having a cavity filled.
+The patient may experience some discomfort, or tenderness in the area.
 Ibuprofen can be used to reduce these symptoms.
 If any excessive discomfort becomes apparent please call our office at (386) 624-7658

-While complications from an inlay are unlikely, it is possible that the tooth preparation may take the dentist very close to the nerve of the tooth.
+While complications from an Inlay are unlikely, it is possible that the tooth preparation may lead the dentist to be very close to the nerve of the tooth.
 This may result in some sensitivity, and may disturb the nerves so that a root canal is required.

 Am I a Candidate?